section-engineering-education/engineering-education/content/articles/sales-forecasting-with-prophet/index.md

 This plot could give you a lot more information about the sales data.
 For instance, more sales are made between Friday and Monday.
 Also, they seem to make a lot of sales between November and February.
 During the rest of the year, sales are average.

-Ypu can find the complete code for this tutorial [here](https://colab.research.google.com/drive/1kmb4zguNvYZ4LqGQZAUhYgS_ZZNz-sMg?usp=sharing).
+You can find the complete code for this tutorial [here](https://colab.research.google.com/drive/1kmb4zguNvYZ4LqGQZAUhYgS_ZZNz-sMg?usp=sharing).

 ### Wrapping up
 That's sales forecasting using the Prophet model in a nutshell.